-Here are ten tricked-out pistols you wish you owned, because they’re awesome.
+Here are 10 tricked-out custom pistols you wish you owned, because they’re awesome.

 Every one of these tricked-out pistols is above and beyond what you’ll find at the local gun store, and anybody would be pleased as punch to have one in the safe or on their belt.
 These ten maxed-out pistols are as good as it gets when it comes to a hunting, target, tactical or carry pistol.
 The bells?
 The whistles?
 The trimmings?
 They have them all.